Jesus attacks the money-changers

-For this part of the story, see the black text in the Gospel passages at the bottom of this page.
+For this part of the story, see the black text in Gospel passages at the end of this page.

 Jesus entered Jerusalem on a happy, triumphant note (see Jesus' Entry into Jerusalem).
 But now an escalating series of accusations and charges began.
 His actions and words in the Temple that day triggered the events that led to his death a few days later.
 But at that moment in the Court of the Gentiles the authorities could not take action against him, because

 Photo of 19th century Jerusalem; at the end of each day Jesus probably left the city, crossed the Kidron Valley (lower right) and walked up the Mount of Olives (extreme lower right corner)

 Jesus mounted a protest against the commercial activity going on in the Temple.
 The money-changing and selling of sacrificial animals interfered with the proper use of this most sacred of spaces, and Jesus was outraged at a sacrilegious use of this place of prayer.
 He took sudden, dramatic action.
 It was not the animal vendors and money-changers he criticised as much as the Temple establishment who allowed it.
 The ruling priests, especially the high priest himself, gave permission for these commercial activities to take place.
 They were ultimately responsible for this desecration of a holy place.